Client

 The following steps guide you on how to install and configure the Pullconf client component pullconf on a client system.

-Download and install the .deb package from GitHub:
+Download the .deb package from GitHub:

-$ sudo dpkg -i pullconf_0.1.0_amd64.deb
+sudo dpkg -i pullconf_0.4.2_amd64.deb

-$ sudo systemctl status pullconf.service
+sudo systemctl status pullconf.service

 As you may notice the unit is not enabled by the installation script, because it lacks an [Install]

 section.
-It is a static service unit that is activated by a scheduler and exits after the resource catalog has been applied.
-The timer unit from the package is used to execute the pullconf.service unit regularly.
-By default it is configured to trigger the service unit every five minutes.
+It is a static service unit that is activated by a scheduler and exits after resources have been applied.
+The timer unit from the package is used to execute the pullconf.service

 Optional: Take a look at the timer unit:

-$ sudo systemctl cat pullconf.timer
+sudo systemctl cat pullconf.timer

 Optional: Adjust the OnCalendar